Updates

 Add one or more updates to a page — perfect for adding a changelog to your site

-Each update block can also have its own tags.
-Use the tag picker below the date to add, remove, or reorder tags.
+Each update can have its own tags.
+Use the tag picker below the date to add, remove, or reorder them.

-Users can open the RSS feed from the button at the top of the page, copy the URL, and paste it into their preferred reader.
-Any updates you publish in your changelog will automatically be pushed to that reader so they’ll see them in real-time.
+Your readers can open the feed from the button at the top of the page, copy the URL, and add it to their preferred reader.
+New updates you publish are pushed to that reader automatically.

 Example